kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 I know MVC well enough, but have never implemented it in code, and I know very little about REST, or the rest of the things he mentions.

+"The Ruby on Rails Tutorial takes an integrated approach to web development by building three example applications of increasing sophistication, starting with a minimal hello app (Section 1.3), a slightly more capable toy app (Chapter 2), and a real sample app (Chapter 3 through Chapter 12)."

+Nice so we'll do some work, the first app will be lame probably, the second one could be more interesting.
+The third will be more challenging for sure.